memgraph/docs/cypher-manual/clauses/where.md

 ### 1.4.
 Filter with node properties

-Just as labels, node properties can be used in the WHERE clause to filter nodes.
+Just as labels, node properties can be used in the WHERE clause to filter nodes:

 ```cypher
 MATCH (c:Country)